sansumbrella/BCS/Syllabus.md

 - 1 HTML Tables

 ### Week 5:
-We will make our javascript update the page.
+We will turn our madlib text generator into a standalone page.

 Do the following in Treehouse this week:
 - 2 Interactive Web Pages Javascript